bench352/cs4514fyp/extra-info/DEMO-DATA.md

 - Multi-Color Smart Light in Living Room (`smart-light-living-room-<flat-name>`)
 - Thermostat in Bedroom (`thermostat-bedroom-<flat-name>`)

-Note that all the devices mentioned above will not be simulated.
-You will not see any telemetry data for the devices mentioned above in the system.
+> The devices mentioned above are powered by the Random Data Generator, which produces random numbers for the sensor readings to make them look like they are working in the system.
+You will be able to see real-time telemetry data as well as anomaly detection results for those devices, but note that the anomaly detection result would not be accurate due to the unpredictable nature of random-generated data.

-> To demonstrate the real-time data visualization and anomaly detection capability of the system, a special device, "A
+**1 special Device for `Flat 1A`**

-> Simulated IoT Device" (`a-simulated-sensor`) is added to `Flat 1A`.
-This device will be powered by an IoT Device
+- `a-simulated-sensor`

-> Simulator using IoT sensor data adopted from the [AnoML-IoT](https://www.kaggle.com/datasets/hkayan/anomliot) dataset.
+> This device is powered by an IoT Device Simulator using IoT sensor data adopted from the [AnoML-IoT](https://www.kaggle.com/datasets/hkayan/anomliot) dataset to mimic the behavior of a real-world IoT device and demonstrate the capability of the system to perform anomaly detection.

 **2 Users (apart from the default `Master Admin` account)**